vidarshan/formy-questionnaire/README.md

 - Free to reuse with proper references to this repo or my Github profile.
 A star for this repo before doing that would make me happy🙂.

-## 💿 Content

-- Replace content in the `data/work.tsx` and `data/data.ts` files with your own content.

-## 🗒️ Note

-- The stackoverflow key is needed to show the stackoverflow reputation, gold, silver and bronze medal count on the about section of the site.
-Not providing them would pull out an hardcoded value from the redux state.

 ## 💬 Inquiries

 - Email me via vidarshanadithya3@gmail.com to contact me directly.